Jeff Timmons

-Jeffrey Brandon Timmons (born April 30, 1973) is an American pop singer, songwriter and producer and founding member of the Grammy-nominated pop group 98 Degrees.
+Jeffrey Brandon Timmons (born April 30, 1973) is an American singer, best known as a founding member of the pop group 98 Degrees.

 Career

 Rise of 98 Degrees

 Timmons was the founding member of 98 Degrees.
 While studying psychology at Kent State, Timmons decided to move to Los Angeles to pursue a career in entertainment.
 Although he received several acting jobs (including a commercial for the U.S. Navy), his passion belonged to music and he formed a singing group subsequently.
-Timmons (along with Justin Jeffre, and brothers Drew and Nick Lachey) formed independently and were later signed to the Motown label in the mid-1990s.
-In 1997, they released their first single "Invisible Man" which peaking at number-twelve in the Billboard Hot 100.
+Timmons (along with Justin Jeffre, and brothers Drew Lachey and Nick Lachey) formed independently and were later signed to the Motown label in the mid-1990s.
+In 1997, they released their first single "Invisible Man" which peaked at number 12 on the Billboard Hot 100.
 After building popularity with their appearance in the movie Mulan, singing "True to Your Heart" which had them collaborate with Stevie Wonder, their success broke out in late 1998 with their album 98 Degrees and Rising, which included the hit singles "The Hardest Thing", "I Do (Cherish You)" and "Because of You".
 In 2000, the group released their fourth album Revelation which became their highest-charting album in the Billboard 200.
 The group took a hiatus in 2002 though they reunited briefly to sing on Nick and Jessica's Christmas Special, a Christmas TV special which featured member Nick Lachey and his then-wife, singer-actress Jessica Simpson.